KHAAdotPK/MachineLearning/from_single_head_to_multi_head_attention_layer_chapter_1.md

                                             -: CONSIDER THIS COMMENT BLOCK MY MIND FART ENDS HERE :- */
-  // This comment block is only needed if you follow option 1 from the above comment block and donot not modify the scalling factor as also suggested in th above commnet block
+  // This comment block is only needed if you follow option 1 from the above comment block and donot not modify the scaling factor as also suggested in th above commnet block
   /**********************************************************************************************************************************************************/
   /*Note: Only query and key are scaled by the square root of the head dimension (d_k) in the forward pass                                                  */
   /*      because the attention scores are computed as the dot product of query and key.                                                                    */